 The unfortunate fact of today’s increasingly connected world is that anyone’s information can be compromised at any time, despite security precautions that may be in place.
-It might seem counter-intuitive for cybercriminals to target small business when there are vast stores of information at larger companies, but often a small business will offer up a tidbit of information that can be used in a larger-scale attack.
+It might seem counter-intuitive for cybercriminals to target small business when there are vast stores of information at larger companies.
+However, a small business often provides a tidbit of information that can be used in a large-scale attack.
 Additionally, small businesses often have limited resources available in the fight against cybercrime, making them easier targets.

 If you’re a small- to medium-sized business, the information above might seem overwhelming, particularly if you don’t have an in-house IT department.
 Don’t let that stop you from seeking IT security for your business.
 Businesses like Lieberman Technologies exist to assist small and midsize businesses with their IT needs, including developing a security plan that helps protect your network and your data.
 If you’re not sure your network is as secure as it can be, conducting an assessment of your current environment is a good place to start.